vladiiancu/Brain/Inspiration.md

 > "Risk is to do something that 99 percent of the time would be a failure."
 > -- Ferran Adrià

+> "If I know how you spend your time, then I know what might become of you."
+> -- Johann Wolfgang von Goethe